Frequently Asked Questions

 How is a business or organization's identity verified?

-It depends on what type of business you're registering how you'll complete this step.
+It depends on what type of business you're registering for as to how you'll complete this step.
 Learn more about how to verify a business.

-Or, if none of these three works, a BCeID Identity Services Analyst will contact you by phone or email to discuss your request and determine a suitable authoritative source to verify your business or organization's identity.
+Or, if none of these work, a BCeID Customer Support Analyst will contact you by phone or email to discuss your request and determine a suitable authoritative source to verify your business or organization's identity.

 Why did I get a Basic BCeID when I registered for a Business BCeID?